risaacs1976/NewGoogleTab/README.md

-# Blank Tab for Microsoft Edge
+# New Google Tab for New Chromium-based Microsoft Edge
-Blank new tab extension for Microsoft Edge with background color that follows browser color theme.
+Regain control and bring Google back as your New Tab default